Hacklor/dotfiles/README.md

 ### Fonts

 I'm using DejaVuSansMono as font.
 You can download it [here](http://dejavu-fonts.org/wiki/Download).

-Programmers can be very anal about fonts, so if you don't like it, feel free to use something different.

 My DejaVuSansMono, including the [powerline](https://github.com/Lokaltog/vim-powerline) patch is included for convenience.